Store

 Weight Loss

-Having a heavier weight increases the risk of developing lipedema.
+A heavier weight increases the risk of developing lipedema.
 It was found that 85% of lipedema patients were obese.
 Lipedema is an abnormal accumulation of fat cells.
-If the weight is higher, the chances of more fat cells are higher, and more symptoms such as inflammation can occur.
-By managing your weight, you can manage the number of fat cells, therefore, reducing the progression of the condition.
+If the weight increases, the chances of more fat cells are higher, and more symptoms, such as inflammation, can occur.
+By managing your weight, you can manage the number of fat cells, reducing the condition's progression.

-Nutrition is an important component in managing your weight and can help in reducing additional fat cells.
-Nutrition focusing on drinking water every day, including more fruits and vegetables, reducing processed foods and saturated fats, and increasing your consumption of unsaturated fats, specifically fish oils, can help in reducing inflammation.
-Certain spices such as turmeric and garlic are known to have anti-inflammatory properties and including them in your diet can potentially help reduce inflammation as well.
+Nutrition is important in weight management and can help reduce additional fat cells.
+Nutrition focusing on drinking water daily, including more fruits and vegetables, reducing processed foods and saturated fats, and increasing your consumption of unsaturated fats, specifically fish oils, can help reduce inflammation.
+Certain spices, such as turmeric and garlic, have anti-inflammatory properties, and including them in your diet can help reduce inflammation.

 Skin Care